otchlan/reverse-proxy/README.md

     cd reverse-proxy
     ```

-2. Create and activate a virtual environment:
+2. Install the required packages:

     ```bash
-    python3 -m venv venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
-    ```

-3. Install the required packages:

-    ```bash
     pip install fastapi uvicorn requests
     ```

-4. Ensure you have ngrok installed.
+3. Ensure you have ngrok installed.
 If not, download it from [ngrok's official website](https://ngrok.com/download) and follow the installation instructions.

-5. Set up your ngrok auth token:
+4. Set up your ngrok auth token:

     ```bash
     ngrok authtoken YOUR_NGROK_AUTH_TOKEN